Benefactors and Community Leaders Honored by PTC Foundation

-Benefactors and community leaders joined together at Piedmont Technical College recently to celebrate the successes of the past year with the annual benefactors’ event.
+Benefactors and community leaders joined together at Piedmont Technical College recently to celebrate and toast the successes of the past year with the annual benefactors’ event.

 Dr. Ray Brooks, president of PTC, welcomed those in attendance.
 The event was to honor Cornerstone Society members and benefactors who had contributed to the growth and success of the college.

 “What we do is critical to the success of lives of the individuals who attend,” he said.
 “We change lives, we change communities and what you do with your support of the college enables us to do it at a level that puts us up there with the top colleges anywhere.”

 George Piersol, chairman of the Piedmont Technical College Area Commission, thanked the donors.